 E is for elevation which means raising the injured limb higher than the heart so blood and tissue fluids can drain away from the area more easily.
 See PRICE method for a more detailed explanation.

 Contraindications of cryotherapy

 A contraindication of cryotherapy is something which means applying cold could cause further injury or make and existing injury worse.
-These include Raynauds phenomenon, cold hypersensitivity, Cold Urticaria (also known as Hives), Cold Erythema (an itchy red rash as well as cold hemoglobinuria (break down of red blood cells).
+These include Raynauds phenomenon, cold hypersensitivity, cold urticaria shown opposite which is also known as Hives.
+In addition cold erythema which is an itchy red rash as well as cold hemoglobinuria which is break down of red blood cells.
 See contraindications to cold therapy for more detailed information on these and other contraindications.
 It is important to check for contraindications before using cold therapy.